Livingstone National Park: Fauna

 Livingstone National Park is also recognised within the South West Slopes Important Bird Area as breeding habitat for the Superb Parrot (Polytelis swainsonii), a vulnerable species.
 Birdlife Australia draws on research from Manning et al., (2004, 2006, and 2007) to show that the Superb Parrot is a species which presents some evidence of moving its range around in response to habitat change.
 The authors describe the South West slopes as an important habitat zone for this endemic species, and suggest this may be so due to degradation in other parts of its traditional breeding and foraging range.
 In this area (but not others), the Superb Parrot forages and nests in Box Gum Woodlands.
 The Superb Parrot is at home in the modified and cleared agricultural areas, due to its preference for scattered paddock trees.

 In the South West Slopes, the Superb Parrots favours Blakely's red gum trees (Eucalyptus blakelyi) that are dead, older and larger.
 Again the preservation of these preferred trees in Livingstone National Park and particularly the retention of dead trees due to its reserve status is important to this species in the landscape.
 The Superb Parrot, while able to potentially move in response to fluctuations, shows a repeat visitation pattern to nesting sites, or site fidelity.
 Even though it is tolerable of, and prefers the more scattered environment of the agricultural environment, the clearing of large hollow bearing trees, required for nesting has contributed to its decline.
-This preference for Blakely's Red Gum maybe due to this trees tendency to produces more hollows than other trees.
+This preference for Blakely's red gum maybe due to this trees tendency to produces more hollows than other trees.
 Livingstone National Park and State Conservation Area, with a long history of preservation, allows the long timeframe needed to form hollows and replace them, in this production landscape.
 It offers some respite from the cleaning up sentiment that often sees dead trees and other important habitat components removed.

 The Bush Stone Curlew is another species left vulnerable by habitat destruction and this cleaning up tendency.
 It relies on litter and debri for camouflage at the vulnerable fledging stage and is highly susceptible to fox predation.
 Its presence in Livingstone National Park is also likely due to the retention of these features when they were being removed from much of the landscape.

 Management

 Climate change will inevitably bring new challenges to already pressured ecosystems, like Box gum Woodlands, and for Australia's vulnerable endemic species, such as regular visitors to Livingstone National Park, the Superb Parrot and the Swift Parrot.
-These species are already overwhelmed by fragmentation and changes to their habitat and Livingstone National Park provides a rare respite from these pressures, in such a heavily modified landscape which unfortunately does not provide the continuity of habitat needed for these species to flourish.
+These species are already overwhelmed by fragmentation and changes to their habitat and Livingstone National Park provides a rare respite from these pressures, in such a heavily modified landscape which does not provide the continuity of habitat needed for these species to flourish.